pengyue/computer_vision/README.md

 ### how to run on local machine with webcam

-python3 track.py
+python track.py

 ### how to run on local machine with video files

-python3 track.py -v path-to-video-file -b buffer-size
+python track.py -v path-to-video-file -b buffer-size

 ==============================================================